play-with-go/play-with-go/_posts/2020-09-01-basic-go-modules-example_go115_en.markdown

 ---
+category: Category 1
+difficulty: Beginner
+excerpt: Learn the basics on how to work with Go modules
 guide: 2020-09-01-basic-go-modules-example
 lang: en
 layout: post
-category: Category 1
-difficulty: Beginner
 tags:
 - modules
 - tools